IrascibleBasil/pharis-mod-list/modlist.md

 **Important Note: Each of these rebalance mods has multiple modular plugins and one full plugin, use only the full version.**

 ### [Beware the Sixth House (Sixth House Overhaul)](https://www.nexusmods.com/morrowind/mods/46036)
+This makes Dagoth Ur, the Ash Vampires, all Dagoths, all ash slaves, corprus beasts, ascended sleepers and every other corprus beast to be incredibly difficult.
+They have lots of health.
+They do lots of damage.
+Their spells hurt, and some even regenerate health.

 ### [Tribunal Rebalance](https://www.nexusmods.com/morrowind/mods/45713)
+This mod rebalances Tribunal as if it shipped with Morrowind.

 ### [Bloodmoon Rebalance](https://www.nexusmods.com/morrowind/mods/45714)
+This mod rebalances Bloodmoon as if it shipped with Morrowind.

 ### [Beware the Sixth House Tweaks](https://www.nexusmods.com/morrowind/mods/49232)
 Fixes a number of inconsistencies with creature edits in **Beware the Sixth House**.